 Annabeth: My fatal flaw.
 That's what the Sirens showed me.
 My fatal flaw is hubris.

 Percy: That brown stuff they spread on veggie sandwiches?

 Annabeth: No, Seaweed Brain.
 That's hummus.
 Hubris is worse.

 Percy: What could be worse than hummus?

-In the film version, Dionysus has this to say about the curse he got for ticking off Zeusnote Any wine he tries to drink turns to water.:
+- In the film version, Dionysus has this to say about the curse he got for ticking off Zeus, which is that any wine he tries to drink turns to water.

 The Titan's Curse:

 - Sally is so nervous when driving Percy and Annabeth to the school for their mission that she rambles on about Percy as a baby and the poor kid is willing to fall into the snow to cover his shame.